yogevshalmon/allsat-circuits/README.md

 1.	```cmake -S . -B build```
 2.  ```make```

-This will create new folder **build** and will compile the tool in release mode.
+This will create new folder named "**build**" and will compile the tool in release mode.

 this should generate the tool **hall_tool**.